 - The right to sexual autonomy, sexual , and safety of the sexual body.

 - The right to emotional sexual expression.

 - The right to sexually associate freely.

 - The right to make free and responsible reproductive choices.

 - The right to sexual information based upon scientific inquiry.

 Now you know.

 Besides the SRHR session, young women also got to learn about advocacy and how to carry out successful campaigns.
-How to engage with the media to amplify their voices and how to leverage on new/social media to earn a critical mass.
+How to engage the media to amplify their voices and how to leverage on new/social media to earn a critical mass.
 We were also taught to understand the need for young feminist movement building that is as young women, if we collaborate and concert efforts we are going to achieve our desired vision sooner.